 In those days he was Hon.
 Secretary of the Redcar Tradesmen’s Association, and took an active part in the Independent Order of Good Templars and the Temperance Society.

-Some years ago he had charge of a monthly newspaper called “The Templar Monthly,” which was distributed free around the district.
-I am not able to enumerate all Councillor Batty’s public offices, but for many years he was auditor of the Burial Board and one of the overseers (the assistant overseer at the time being Mrs. Thompson.
-He was also for some time secretary of the Band Committee, when the old bandstand stood on wheels.
+Some years later he had charge of a monthly newspaper called “The Templar Monthly,” which was distributed free around the district.
+Councillor Batty held many other public offices which included auditor of the Burial Board, Overseers and Secretary of the Band Committee.
+This was when the old bandstand stood on wheels.

-Our good friend was always a keen player of draughts and chess, and he laughingly re-marked to me, “The only place where one could get a good game in the old days was in the porter’s room at the station, as all the railwaymen took a great interest in the game.”
+Our namesake was always a keen player of draughts and chess, and he laughingly re-marked to to a local resident, “The only place where one could get a good game in the old days was in the porter’s room at the station, as all the railway men took a great interest in the game.”

-Through his energetic efforts of Mr. Batty and a few others the Redcar Literary Institute was first formed in 1896, and for over 33 years he most ably carried out the duties of Hon.
-Secretary, and under his influence and guidance this institution developed into one of the most successful organisations in the district.
+Through the energetic efforts of Mr. Batty and a few others, the Redcar Literary Institute was first formed in 1896, and for over 33 years he most ably carried out the duties of Hon.
+Secretary.
+Under his influence and guidance this institution developed into one of the most successful organisations in the district.

-For many years he has taken a great interest in local history and possesses a fine collection of writings, cuttings and sketches, and his memory regarding the old history of the district is remarkably good.
+For many years he took a great interest in local history and possessed a fine collection of writings, cuttings and sketches, and his memory regarding the old history of the district was remarkably good.

 In 1929 Councillor Batty, in conjunction with Dr. A. S. Robinson, published a very instructive book entitled ” A history of an Ancient Church at Coatham.”

-For six years Mr. Batty has acted as treasurer to the local Blind Institution.
+For six years Mr. Batty acted as treasurer to the local Blind Institution.

 The John E. Batty School

-Coun.
-Batty, a man of many parts, and one who seems to have devoted the greater part of his life for the services of others – has always taken a keen interest in matters effecting the educational welfare of Redcar and in recognition of his long and faithful service his colleagues on the board of managers of the Redcar Group of Council Schools (with the consent and approval of the North Riding Education Committee), decided that the school should be erected on the Crescent Estate and opened on September 19, 1930, should be designated the “John Emmerson Batty Council School,” an ideally fitting tribute to one who has done so much excellent work in local educational matters.
+Councillor Batty, a man of many parts, and one who seems to have devoted the greater part of his life for the services of others, always took a keen interest in matters effecting the educational welfare of Redcar and in recognition of his long and faithful service his colleagues on the board of managers of the Redcar Group of Council Schools (with the consent and approval of the North Riding Education Committee), decided that the school erected on the Crescent Estate and opened on September 19, 1930, should be designated the “John Emmerson Batty Council School,” This was an ideally fitting tribute to one who had done so much excellent work regarding local educational matters.

 After 33 years’ service as Hon.
-Secretary to the Redcar Literary Institute Mr. Batty retired three years ago, and was presented with a handsome silver salver and a scroll testifying to the value of his services to the Institute.
+Secretary to the Redcar Literary Institute Mr. Batty retired and was presented with a handsome silver salver and a scroll testifying to the value of his services to the Institute.